-(2) The amounts shown in this column are salaries earned during fiscal 2016, 2015 and 2014.
+The amounts shown in this column are salaries earned during fiscal 2017, 2016 and 2015.
 Annual salary adjustments, if any, become effective at the beginning of each calendar year.
 Thus, the salary reported above for a fiscal year is the sum of the named executive officer's salary for the last three months of a calendar year plus the first nine months of the following calendar year.
+(1)

-(3) The amounts shown in this column reflect the amounts paid pursuant to our Bonus Plan based on the Human Resources Committee's assessment of our rig utilization and dayrates, our stockholder returns relative to both the returns of our U.S. land drilling peers within the Compensation Peer Group and all companies within our peer group, and our performance with respect to certain Company strategic initiatives.
-The amounts were earned in connection with our performance for the reported fiscal year, but were paid during the first quarter of the succeeding fiscal year.
+The amounts shown in this column reflect the amounts paid pursuant to our Bonus Plan based on the Human Resources Committee's assessment of our rig utilization, dayrates, market share, our stockholder returns relative to both the returns of our U.S. land drilling peers within the Compensation Peer Group and all companies within our peer group, and our performance with respect to certain other Company strategic initiatives.
+The amounts were earned in connection with our performance for the reported fiscal year, but were paid during the first quarter of the succeeding fiscal (2)year.
 Also, the amounts are over and above the amounts earned by meeting the performance objectives under the Bonus Plan.

-(4) The amounts included in this column represent the aggregate grant date fair value of stock awards determined pursuant to FASB ASC Topic 718.
+The amounts included in this column represent the aggregate grant date fair value of stock awards determined pursuant to FASB ASC Topic 718.
 Because the amounts reflect our accounting expense, the amounts do not correspond to the actual value that will be recognized by the named executive officers.
-For additional information, including valuation assumptions with respect to the grants, refer to note 6, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2016, included in the 2016 Annual Report on Form 10-K filed with the SEC on November 23, 2016.
+For additional information, including valuation assumptions with respect to the grants, refer to note 7, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2017, included in the 2017 Annual Report on Form 10-K filed with the SEC on (3) November 22, 2017.

-(5) The amounts included in this column represent the aggregate grant date fair value of option awards determined pursuant to FASB ASC Topic 718.
-Because the amounts reflect our accounting expense, the amounts do not correspond to the actual value that will be recognized by the named executive officers.
-For additional information, including valuation assumptions with respect to the grants, refer to note 6, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2016, included in the 2016 Annual Report on Form 10-K filed with the SEC on November 23, 2016.
+The amounts included in this column represent the aggregate grant date fair value of option awards determined pursuant to FASB ASC Topic 718.
+Because the amounts reflect our accounting expense, (4) the amounts do not correspond to the actual value that will be recognized by the named executive officers.
+For additional information, including valuation assumptions with respect to the grants, refer to note 7, "Stock-Based Compensation," to our audited financial statements for the fiscal year ended September 30, 2017, included in the 2017 Annual Report on Form 10-K filed with the SEC on November 22, 2017 officers.
+The bonus award opportunities and financial measures and financial measure weightings for determining bonus amounts for fiscal 2017 are described in the CD&A beginning on page 24.